acantril/learn-cantrill-io-labs/aws-codepipeline-catpipeline/02_LABINSTRUCTIONS/STAGE2-CODEBUILD.md

 ```

 Move on and review the policy.
-Name it `Codebuild-ERC` and create the policy
+Name it `Codebuild-ECR` and create the policy
 This means codebuild can now access ECR.

 ## BUILDSPEC.YML